 The Albino Zebra Danio has a slender, compressed body and a barbel at the end of each lip.
 These small fish reach lengths of only up to about 2 1/4 inches (6 cm) in the aquarium, though they can get slightly larger in a pond.
 They are thought to be primarily an annual species in the wild, but in captivity can have a lifespan of 3 to 4 years, though some have lived up to 5 1/2 years with proper care.

 This albino color variety is a naturally occurring variation of the Zebra Danio.
 This fish should not be confused with the Pearl Danio Danio albolineatus, which is an entirely different species.

 Size of fish - inches: 2.4 inches (5.99 cm)

 Lifespan: 4 years - They have an average lifespan of about 3 1/2 years, though some have lived up to 5 1/2 years with proper care.

 Fish Keeping Difficulty

-The Albino Zebra Danio is a great choice for beginners, and are great companions in a community aquarium.
-These fish will eat just about anything that is offered, as long as it floats at the surface where they can readily consume it.
-They tolerate water condition changes with out too many issues and can even be kept without a heater.
+The Albino Zebra Danio is a great choice for beginners and a great companion in a community aquarium.
+These fish will eat just about anything that is offered as long as it floats at the surface where they can readily consume it.
+They tolerate water condition changes without too many issues and can even be kept without a heater.

 Aquarium Hardiness: Very Hardy